Credentialing vs. Experience in Integrative Care: What Truly Builds Practitioner Trust

 Experience, too, has boundaries.
 Experience without proper training can:

-Practitioners who rely solely on experience may underestimate the importance of structure, supervision, and updated education—especially in evolving areas like trauma-informed care or nervous system regulation.
-Experience becomes most valuable when it is paired with reflection, education, and humility.
+Practitioners who depend only on experience may overlook the need for structure, supervision, and ongoing education, especially in changing fields like trauma-informed care or nervous system regulation.
+Experience is most valuable when combined with reflection, learning, and humility.

 How Clinics and Collaborators Evaluate Both